schronck/contracts-base/README.md

-# Smart contract development base
+# Smart contract development base - Truffle

 The setup in this repository can be used as a quick starting point for smart contract development.

+A version using [Hardhat](https://trufflesuite.com/truffle) is available [here](https://github.com/TomiOhl/contracts-base-hardhat).

 ## Requirements